ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

       - port: 22
       - fstab: `/etc/fstab`
   - The kubeexec section can be ignored since sshexec is being used.
+  - The heketi database is in the default location `/var/lib/heketi/heketi.db`.
   - The remainder of the options can be left at the defaults.

 - Enable and start the heketi server.